You know that feeling that you get as a new week approaches.

 Planning your week ahead of time is a habit that’s worth starting.

-Not only does it give you a space and time to figure things out, it also makes you better prepared for the week.
+Not only does it give you a space and time to figure things out, it also helps you to be better prepared for the week ahead.

 Simply put, planning works.
 You just have to commit 30 minutes (sometimes less depending on what your life looks like) to planning.